SoluteLabs × StudentBridge / AI Practical Review Confidential / 12 May 2026 · Atlanta, GA

 Use Cases 1, 2, and 3 compose.
 One captures the signal.
 Two uses the signal to personalize content.
 Three uses the signal to direct human action.
 Three use cases, one story, one customer journey.
 The other six are extensions for a later wave.

-ParentSeparate intake track surfaces the parent question set early.
-Cost, safety, outcomes, aid.
+ParentSeparate intake track surfaces cost, safety, outcomes, aid early.

 Admissions counselorInherits a structured profile instead of a tag list.
 Higher quality follow-up in less time.